 Midas Jack

-11 days agoI see a lot of drivers posting big weekly numbers, but nobody talks about what’s left after expenses.
+about 2 months agoI see a lot of drivers posting big weekly numbers, but nobody talks about what’s left after expenses.

 Gas, oil changes, brakes, tires, depreciation—it all eats into your earnings.
 That $1,500 week might actually be $900 or less in real profit.